amybohbeanii/ExercisesInC/hfc/TOS10.md

 3) TOS 10
 4) Rec reading with TOS 10 is LBOS Ch3 and 4

+* lecture 24 talks about producer-consumer
+* LBOS 4.1 solves problem using semphares
+* TOS solves problem POSIX way.
+Mutex protects access to queue. condition variable singals when queue is non-empty and non-full. real world implementation of synchronization.
+OO pattern in C

 ## TOS 10: POSIX condition variables.
 Producer/Consumer problem

  * Use a condition variable to solve producer-consumer problem